-Looking for information around DVLA – driving license change of address procedure contact number?
+Looking for information around DVLA – driving licence change of address post office contact number?
 You maybe be able to find a direct phone number to call using the UK Government website here, or you can connect to the main DVSA helpline number by using our call connection service number below.
 Please be aware, we are completely unaffiliated to the DVSA, or any other organisation listed on this website, and we simply offer a call connection service.
 We can forward your call to s using our call connection service are charged at £1.50 connection fee, plus £1.50 per minute, plus your network access charges.

 You must update your driving licence, vehicle log book (V5C), Direct Debit for vehicle tax and other details when you move home.
 You do not need to tell us if you move temporarily (for example you’re living away at university) if we can still contact you at your permanent address.

 You can still drive while you wait for your new documents to be sent to you.

 You must update your provisional or full driving licence when you move.

 You must update a vehicle’s log book if you’re the registered keeper.